Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ### Lesson 01b - Aircraft

 Your aircraft was pushed to the new temporary ramp position.
 It is "cold & dark", the nose is pointed towards the runway, and it is prepared and half fueled.
 The Dash-60 ground power unit is already in place left of your jet.

 ![lesson_01b_ramp](../img/Lesson01b_jet_at_temporary_ramp_position.jpg)

-The technician responsible for the aircraft, also called the "crew chief", is already in front of your aircraft and waiting to support you.
-You can communicate with him using the Jester menu > CREW CHIEF.
-Don' confuse the "crew chief" with Jester.
-Sometimes they sound very similar when heard over the intercom, but in fact you are dealing with two different persons!
+The technician responsible for the aircraft, also called the "crew chief", is already waiting in front of the aircraft and waiting to support the pilot.
+You will hear him on the intercom.

 ![lesson_01b_crew_chief](../img/Lesson01b_crew_chief_at_temporary_ramp_position.jpg)

 By the way, the crew chief's assistant is standing by on your left side, next to the Dash-60 ground power unit.
-He is operating the unit, and everything you request is in fact done by him, while the crew chief is directing, monitoring and the person in charge.
+He is operating the unit, and everything the pilot request is in fact done by him, while the crew chief is directing, monitoring and the person in charge.

 ![lesson_01b_crew_chief_assistant](../img/Lesson01b_crew_chief_assistant_at_temporary_ramp_position.jpg)